-Let's face it, trendy designer dogs are beyond cute.
-Most of the time they have squishy little faces that nobody could resist — but would you drop over $1000 for a dog that isn't a purebred or even recognized by the American Kennel Club as a breed?
+Let's face it: Trendy designer dogs are beyond cute.
+Most of the time, they have squishy little faces that nobody could resist — but would you drop over $1,000 on a dog that isn't a pure breed or even recognized by the American Kennel Club as a breed?

-The short answer is a designer dog is a cross between two purebred dogs — or a hybrid, if you will.
+The short answer is that a designer dog is a cross between two purebred dogs — a hybrid.

-But just because a designer dog isn't a purebred, doesn't mean it is an accidental hookup between two random dogs that just happen to have cute puppies.
+But just because a designer dog isn't a purebreed doesn't mean it is an accidental hookup between two random dogs that just happen to have cute puppies.
 Not every mutt or mixed breed dog is considered a designer dog.
 Hybrid dogs are an intentional mix of two purebred dogs, typically bred to bring out the best traits of each breed.
-For example, Labradoodles are a cross between a Labrador Retriever and a Poodle, producing a large, friendly dog that doesn't shed much.
+For example, Labradoodles are a cross between a Labrador retriever and a poodle, producing a large, friendly dog that doesn't shed much.

 Another advantage of hybrid dogs is better health.
 According to the International Designer Canine Association, "A fundamental motive for [hybrid breeding] is the attempt to reduce the occurrence of certain hereditary health problems frequently found in the purebred breeds used for the designer cross, while retaining their more appealing and often healthier traits."

 The American Canine Hybrid Club lists nearly 600 hybrid dog breeds, some mixes costing much more than others.
 If you're looking to join the designer dog trend, check out these popular — and, in some cases, super-expensive — hybrid canines.